 Hours: 11:00 AM ~ 4:00 PM, 5:00 PM ~ 9:00 PM (store closes when it runs out of neta)

 Access: 15-minute walk from JR Otaru Station

-Enjoy sushi in the relaxed atmosphere of Otaru Sushi Ko
+4. Otaru Sushi Ko: Enjoy sushi in a relaxed atmosphere

 Otaru Sushi Ko is noted for its unique exterior reminiscent of a traditional stone warehouse.
 It is only a 3-minute walk from the Otaru Canal making it the perfect place for lunch or dinner while out sightseeing.